 Paper products can be recycled up to seven times.
-Cardboard boxes and other paper products are the one of the most recycled materials in the U.S., and more paper by weight is recovered for recycling from municipal solid waste streams than many other materials combined.
+Cardboard boxes and other paper products are among the most recycled materials in the U.S., and more paper by weight is recovered for recycling from municipal solid waste streams than many other materials combined.

 Not only that, but the industry uses every part of the tree to develop products and support its manufacturing processes.
 For instance, bark is used to power mills and provide electricity to the grid.
 Thanks to energy from wood residue, some mills even produce more energy than they consume.

 When you choose paper for nature, you’re helping to care for the forests by not only increasing forest coverage but also protecting wildlife and habitats.